 pays homage to the cultural happenings during life under the Iron Curtain.
 Based in a former communal apartment, the collection spans from the 1930s to the 1990s.
 While most of the memorabilia relates to the music and art of that era, there is a Soviet secondary school experience exhibition as well as a rack of vintage soviet clothes visitors can dress up in.

 Catch a match at the Kazan Arena

 As a host city for the 2018 FIFA world cup, Kazan is now getting recognised as a sports destination.
 Designed by the international architecture firm behind the Sochi Olympic Stadium, Populous, and completed in 2013, the Kazan Arena is state of the art.
-Since its opening it has already hosted several international competitions and is also now the home stadium for FC Rubin Kazan and a great place to watch a game.
-It has a capacity of 450,00 people and During the 2018 world cup it will host several games, including a quarterfinal and is host to the 2017 FIFA Confederations Cup.
+Since its opening it has already hosted several international competitions and is also now the home stadium for FC Rubin Kazan.
+It has a capacity of 45,000 people, and during the 2018 world cup it will host several games, including a quarter-final.

-Soak up local atmosphere at the Central Market
+Soak up the local atmosphere at the Central Market

 Echoing Tatar bazars of yore, Kazan’s central market is a vibrant reminder of life in bygone times.
 Vendors push their wares and rub shoulders with babushkas selling produce straight from their garden, or berries and mushrooms foraged from nearby forests.
 An onslaught of smells, tastes and sights, the central market is the place to be to soak up local atmosphere, buy souvenirs, or get stuck into a tasty lunch.